icon-community/icon.community/content/learn/what-is-zk/index.md

 ## A Setback on Privacy
 While there has been much progress towards ZK proof based system adoption, there has also been some setbacks.
 Anonymity property, while useful for a wide range of use cases, has also been attractive for money laundering.
 Bridge hacks have withdrawn the extracted token through anonymity providing decentralized app like tornado cash mixer.

-On August 8, 2022 U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctioned Tornado Cash citing its use in money laundering[3].
-Although OFAC decided to enroute with the sanctions for all accounts interacting with Tornado Cash, there might have been better routes to regulatory solutions, some powered by ZKPs as explored [4].
+On August 8, 2022 U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) [sanctioned Tornado Cash](https://home.treasury.gov/news/press-releases/jy0916) citing its use in money laundering.
+Although OFAC decided to enroute with the sanctions for all accounts interacting with Tornado Cash, there might have been better routes to regulatory solutions, some powered by ZKPs as explored [here](https://a16zcrypto.com/privacy-protecting-regulatory-solutions-using-zero-knowledge-proofs-full-paper/).
 While there are a lot of prying eyes on anonymous decentralized systems, it would bode well if we consider how infringement to privacy rights of individuals can be strengthened with ZK proofs.

 Despite such push backs citing illicit use of anonymous payments, we must consider fair criticisms when it’s there and take this as an opportunity to educate the parties involved and improve upon the current system architecture.